GustavoCCarrillo/AnimalFarm/README.md

 # AnimalFarm
 Creating Objects/Inheritance

-This is simple program that creates 4 instances of farm animals that inheret from Animal abstract class
+This is a simple program that creates 4 instances of farm animals that inheret from Animal abstract class